Posted on: May 22, 2023 | 3 mins | Written by: HDFC ERGO Team

 In case you feel dizzy, avoid doing anything strenuous and rest for some time.
 Do not lift heavy objects and avoid working out till you feel better.

-If you feel light-headed, dizzy, and fatigued for many days, make sure you see a doctor without delay.
-Since medical expenses can burn a hole in your pocket, make sure you take an adequate health insurance policy without delay.
+Since medical expenses can burn a hole in your pocket, make sure you take an adequate health insurance policy.
 This will keep you at peace during medical emergencies and help you opt for quality and timely treatment without worrying about your finances.

-What are the side effects of donating blood?
+What are the Side Effects of Donating Blood?

 Bleeding, bruising, and pain can subside on their own after a while.
 In case of severe pain or bruising, you can apply a cold compress or take a painkiller after consulting a healthcare practitioner.
-You must not take certain painkillers after blood donation, so do not opt for self-medication.
+You must not take certain painkillers after blood donation, and do not opt for self-medication.

 Conclusion